Legal information about Family Violence laws and resources

 Sexual Abuse: when your partner forces, threatens, or manipulates you into sexual acts you don't want to do, uses force, weapons, or objects in sexual acts without your consent, involves other people in sexual acts without your consent.
 It includes forcing you to watch violent pornography.
 Sexual abuse also includes sex trafficking — where a person forces another person to perform sex acts.
 Sex trafficking includes kidnapping, aggravated assault, aggravated sexual assault or death.
 This can happen against an adult (19 or over) or a child.
 It can include other behaviours such as stealing or destroying identification documents (for example, a passport) with the aim of committing or facilitating trafficking of that person.

 Threats to Kill or Cause Bodily Harm: this includes threats directed at you, your children, your pets.
+It includes threatening to do harm or actually doing that harm.

-Harassment: any unwanted physical or verbal behaviour that offends, threatens or humiliates you.
+Harassment, including stalking: any unwanted physical or verbal behaviour that offends, threatens or humiliates you.
 It may also include following you and not leaving you alone, sometimes called ‘stalking’

 Psychological or Emotional Abuse: